fatma2123456/CLASSIFYING-RESPIRATORY-DISEASES-FROM-X-RAYS/README.md

 ## Confusion Matrix 📉

-The confusion matrix provides a summary of the prediction results on a classification problem.
+The confusion matrix summarizes the prediction results of a classification problem.
 Below is the confusion matrix for the VGG19 model:

 ![Confusion Matrix](https://github.com/fatma2123456/CLASSIFYING-RESPIRATORY-DISEASES-FROM-X-RAYS/blob/main/IMAGE%20FOR%20MODEL/Confusion%20Matrix_VGG19.png)